mlb2251/pluck-artifact/README.md

 ![](expected_plots/expected_fig5left.png)

-Our approaches (green and orange lines) should be significantly ahead of the other lines.
+Our approaches (green and orange lines) should outperform (appear to the right of) the other baselines.

 ## Figure 5 (center & right)